Nutellove/Cynergiae/README.markdown

 * clone sf2 in vendor/symfony from github
 * clone usual sf2 vendors (doctrine, twig...)

+You also need to configure these files :

+* app/config/config.yml (you may rename config.sample.yml and work from it)

-Later, you might execute update_symfony.sh to pull changes from vendors' repositories.
+Later, you might execute <code>update_symfony.sh</code> to pull changes from vendors' repositories.

 --------------------------------------------------------------------------------